 If you’re reading this article, you’re looking for an alternative to the Kajabi platform.

+However, like any other platform, it isn’t the right option for everyone.
 Some common reasons why creators look for Kajabi alternatives include:

 - Kajabi pricing is pretty steep and it won’t be the best option for creators on a tight budget.